 We were just looking for great stories, and the fact that it had familial elements was a constituent part of making a great story…which is why it might be the first time we’ve thought about it in that respect.

-Any moments from this first season that you think capture what makes the program so special?
+Any moments from the first season that you think capture what makes the program so special?

 XB: In the first episode—the domestic violence episode—the entirety of the crime is caught on CCTV (closed-circuit television, a video surveillance camera).
 And unfolding out of that is an investigation: into a husband and wife relationship, into drug misuse, into family tension and a range of other things.
 And there were definitely several moments as we were making that episode where we thought: ‘Wow, this is remarkable.’

-In several episodes, the defense attorney returns to the scene of the alleged crime with his or her client, to discuss the event as it took place.
+In several episodes of the first season, the defense attorney returns to the scene of the alleged crime with his or her client, to discuss the event as it took place.
 Do defense attorneys regularly do this with their clients?

 MB: I think, like with everything in life, each lawyer has their particular approach to these kinds of things.
 [Some of the lawyers] were very hands-on attorneys who wanted to see and hear from that immersive perspective.
 Others are slightly more ‘stand back, let’s assess the situation and be strategic about it.’